 Internshala Review – Reliability and putting in Efforts

 Since I’ve gotten along with it fine till now, I’d say it’s very reliable.
 But that, of course, depends on the person.
-Before you apply for any of the internships, it is mandatory for one to put effort into building up the resume.
+Before you apply for any of the internships, one must put effort into building up the resume.
 It wasn’t tough for me as I aimed to apply for content writing internships.